gregfullard/100-days-of-code/log.md

 **Thoughts:** After spending a bit more time on the mockups and user stories, I began to realise that while the web-scraping is important, it should not be the first priority

 **Links:** N/A

+### Day 59: 2020-06-19

+**Today's Progress:**
+Same as yesterday: Working through React/SpringBoot course.
+Also made significant progress on the mockups for the @DevSkillDojo MVP.
+Getting quite excited to begin coding this thing!

+**Thoughts:** MVP is not a walk in the park.
+There are quite a few things to be built before we can confidently begin showing this to people

+**Links:** N/A